Chin State Hluttaw

 Chin State Hluttaw (ချင်းပြည်နယ်လွှတ်တော်) is the legislature of the Burmese state of Chin State.
 It is a unicameral body, consisting of 24 members, including 18 elected members and 6 military representatives.
 As of February 2016, the Hluttaw was led by speaker Zo Bawi of the National League for Democracy (NLD).

-As of the 2015 general election, the National League for Democracy (NLD) won the most contested seats in the legislature.
-Nevertheless, the NLD was unable to win an absolute majority in the legislature due to the 6 appointed military members in the legislature.
+As of the 2015 general election, the NLD won the most contested seats (50%) in the legislature.
+Nevertheless, the NLD was unable to win an absolute majority in the legislature due to the 6 appointed military representatives in the legislature.